Buddhist views on sin

 The problem with this notion of original sin or mistake is that it acts very much as a hinde [sic] to people.
 At some point it is of course necessary to realize one's shortcomings.
 But if one goes too far with that, it kills any inspiration and can destroy one's vision as well.
 So in that way, it really is not helpful, and in fact it seems unnecessary.

 Anantarika-karma

-Anantarika-karma in Theravada Buddhism is a heinous crime, which through karmic process brings immediate disaster.
-In Mahayana Buddhism these five crimes are referred to as pañcānantarya (Pāli), and are mentioned in The Sutra Preached by the Buddha on the Total Extinction of the Dharma.
+Anantarika-karma in Theravada Buddhism is a heinous crime that, through karmic process, brings immediate disaster.
+In Mahayana Buddhism, these five crimes are referred to as pañcānantarya (Pāli), and are mentioned in The Sutra Preached by the Buddha on the Total Extinction of the Dharma.
 They are considered so heinous that a Buddhist or a non Buddhist should avoid them.
-According to Buddhism committing such a crime would prevent them attaining the stages of Sotapanna, Sakadagami, Anagami or Arhat in that lifetime.
+According to Buddhism, committing such a crime would prevent them attaining the stages of Sotapanna, Sakadagami, Anagami, or Arhat in that lifetime.
 The five crimes or sins are: